magv/ratracer/README.md

 * **unfinalize**

-  The reverse of **finalize**, except that the eliminated code is not brought back.
+  The reverse of **finalize** (i.e. convert low-level code into high-level code), except that the eliminated code is not brought back.

 * **reconstruct** [`--to`=*filename*] [`--threads`=*n*] [`--factor-scan`] [`--shift-scan`] [`--bunches`=*n*] [`--inmem`]